 Exclusions: MATH2019, MATH2039, MATH2049, MATH2011

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: This recent course outline (pdf) contains information about course objectives, assessment, course materials and the syllabus.

 The Online Handbook entry contains up-to-date timetabling information.

-MATH2111 (alternatively MATH2011) is a compulsory course for Mathematics majors.
+MATH2111 (alternatively MATH2011) is a compulsory course for Mathematics majors and for Statistics majors.